GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/taggers.md

 `tagTemplate` allows you to combine all existing taggers to create a custom tagging policy.
 This policy requires that you specify a tag template, using a combination of plaintext and references to other tagging strategies which will be evaluated at runtime.
-These other tagging strategies are called components, which can be a `gitCommit`, `sha256`, `envTemplate`, or `dateTime` tagger.
+We refer to these individual parts as "components", which can be a `gitCommit`, `sha256`, `envTemplate`, or `dateTime` tagger.

 The following `build` section, for example, instructs Skaffold to build a Docker image